JonathanQ-Maker/Unity-AStar/README.md

 # Jonathan's A* (AStar) Path finder API for Unity (2D)

 ## About

 Simple A* path finder API for Unity.
 Supports both 3d collider based terrain and tilemap based terrain.

 **This API currently only support flat terrain!
 3D walls are fine as long as you expect the path finder to move around it rather than to climb it!
 Will fail with hills or flying!**

-Currently still in development phase, although it is usable key features are missing.
-Key features missing are map saving, multi-threading optimization, and cost baking.
+Currently still in development phase, although it is usable, key features are missing.
+Key features missing are map saving and multi-threading optimization.

 ## How to use?